 group work in English with non-Italian Mentors.

 • Dates (2 separate sessions): Spring (February- March) and again Summer I (27 May-27 June) 2019.
 One afternoon or evening per week for five weeks on the John Cabot University Campus.
-Please take a moment to complete this survey of scheduling preferences for Italy Starts.
+Please take a moment to complete the Italy Starts Survey of scheduling preferences for Italy Starts.

 • Number of students that can participate: 6 students/school.

-Italy Reads 2019 Walt Whitman’s The Leaves of Grass – A Professional Development Course High School Teachers will be held one evening per week during the Spring 2019 semester in preparation for Italy Reads 2019.
+Italy Reads 2019 Walt Whitman’s The Leaves of Grass – A Professional Development course for high school teachers will be held one evening per week during the Spring 2019 semester in preparation for Italy Reads 2019.
 This course will be valid for 30 hours Professional Development for teachers and will be offered free of charge.
 Application procedures will be posted here and the deadline will be 1 December.